-Macon County - Adult Redeploy Illinois
+Macon County-Adult Redeploy Illinois

-Goals and ARI background: ARI provides financial incentives to local jurisdictions that design evidence-based service plans to supervise and treat non-violent offenders in the community instead of sending them to state prisons.
+Goals and background: Adult Redeploy Illinois (ARI) provides financial incentives to local jurisdictions that design evidence-based services to supervise and treat non-violent offenders in the community instead of sending them to state prisons.
 ARI is based on the premise that local jurisdictions can reduce crime and the costs of the criminal justice system by understanding and addressing the reasons why people commit crimes.
-Results expected with ARI include reduced prison overcrowding, lowered cost to taxpayers, and an end to the expensive and vicious cycle of crime and incarceration
+Results expected with ARI include reduced prison overcrowding, lowered cost to taxpayers, and an end to the expensive and vicious cycle of crime and incarceration.

-Start date: January 1, 2011; First enrollment: April 2011
+Start date: January 1, 2011; First enrollment: April 19, 2011 Grant amount: \$250,000 Supplemental funding requested: (January 2012): \$100,000 granted; for \$350,000 total Program model: Intensive probation supervision

-Grant amount: \$357,053 in SFY14 (including \$38,143 in supplemental funding)

-Program model: Intensive probation supervision with services

-Need for ARI in Macon County: Staff capacity issues have historically limited the ability to provide integrated evidence-based services to probationers in Macon County.
-The Administrative Office of Illinois Courts recommends medium-risk probation caseloads of 75:1, and Macon County operated caseloads approximating 153:1.
-With ARI funding, an increase in staffing and contracts with local service providers allows the expansion of evidence-based practices, including community restorative boards, Moral Reconation Therapy (MRT), integrated mental health and substance abuse treatment, and intensive supervision through the probation department.
+Need for ARI in Macon County:

+Staff capacity issues have limited the ability to provide integrated evidence-based services to probationers in Macon County.
+The Administrative Office of Illinois Courts recommends medium-risk probation caseloads of 75:1, and Macon County has operated caseloads approximating 153:1.
+With ARI funding, an increase in staffing and contracts with local service providers allows the expansion of evidence-based practices, including Community Restorative Boards, Moral Reconation Therapy (MRT), integrated mental health and substance abuse treatment, and intensive supervision through the probation department.

-Evidence-based/promising practices in use: LSI-R assessment, intensive probation supervision with services, probation caseloads standards, cognitive behavioral therapy, Moral Reconation Therapy (MRT), community restorative boards
+Evidence-based/promising practices in use: LSI-R assessment, intensive probation supervision with services, probation caseloads standards, cognitive behavioral therapy, Community Restorative Boards

-Target population and reduction goals: From 2010 to 2012, Macon County committed an annual average of 288 ARIeligible individuals to IDOC.
-The leading crimes for these commitments included possession of a controlled substance, retail theft, obstruction of justice/destruction of evidence and theft/control/intent.
+Target population and reduction goals: From 2007 to 2009, Macon County committed an annual average of 378 non-violent offenders to IDOC who would have been ARI-eligible.
+The leading crimes for these commitments include possession of a controlled substance, retail theft, obstruction of justice/destruction of evidence and theft/control/intent.
 Macon County's target population consists of all ARI program-eligible offenders.
-Based on the annual average commitments of 288, the 25% reduction goal for Macon County during the grant period is 72.
+Based on the annual average commitments of 378, the 25% reduction goal for Macon County during the grant period is 94.

-Overview of jurisdiction: Macon County is located in central Illinois approximately 35 miles east of Springfield, the state capital.
+Overview of jurisdiction:

+Macon County is located in central Illinois approximately 35 miles east of Springfield, the state capital.
 Per the 2010 U.S. Census, an estimated 110,768 people reside in the county, an overall change of -5.6% from the 2000 Census.
-Median household income for 2007 was \$44,752 with 15.9% of the population below the poverty line.
 The racial makeup of the county is 82.2% White, 14.9% Black or African American, .02% Native American, 1.0% Asian, 1.7% reporting two or more races, and 1.4% Hispanic.
 The city of Decatur, with a 2010 population of 76,122, is the county seat and home to Millikin University, Richland Community College, and two major regional hospitals.
 The county is a leader in agribusiness with the headquarters of Archer Daniels Midland (ADM) and a Tate and Lyle research and manufacturing facility.
-The county hosts the world-renowned Farm Progress Show every other year.
+The county hosts the world-renown Farm Progress Show every other year.

-Macon County Characteristics Total Population (2012) 110,122 Adults (ages 18 and over) 77% of population Unemployment rate (2013) 14% Percent of population below poverty line (2012) 15% Percent of population with high school diploma (2012) 87% Percent of population with a bachelor's degree or higher (2012) 21% Adult felony probation caseload (2011) 1139 Court imposed sentences to felony probation (2011) 682 IDOC commitments (excluding technical parole violators, 2012) 452 Average daily jail population (2009) 267 (2008 capacity: 274)
+Characteristics Total Population (2010) 110,768 Adults (ages 18 and over) 77% of population Unemployment rate (2012) 12% Percent of population below poverty line (2010) 16% Percent of population with high school diploma (2010) 87% Percent of population with a bachelor's degree or higher (2010) 20% Adult felony probation caseload (2010) 1103 Court imposed sentences to felony probation (2010) 647 IDOC commitments (excluding technical parole violators, 2010) 606 Average daily jail population (2009) 275 (2008 capacity: 267)